rrainey/obliq/README.md

+# obliq - an experimental Modeling and Simulation application created by 1H2025-era Generative LLMs

 This is a [Next.js](https://nextjs.org) project coming from experiments I performed using both ChatGPT 4o and Claude 3.7 to translate architecture specifications into working code.